 At Broadway Law Firm, we provide powerful legal representation for clients who have been paralyzed due to the actions of others.
-Our Los Angeles lawyers have decades of experience handling spinal cord injury cases throughout Southern California.
+Our paralysis injury attorney has decades of experience handling spinal cord injury cases throughout Southern California.
 Paralysis will challenge you and your family unlike anything ever has, a truly catastrophic injury.
 Our attorneys will be by your side, fighting to recover the compensation you need and deserve.

 A Basic Explanation of Paralysis

 Paralysis occurs when damage to the spinal cord prevents signals from moving from the brain down the spinal cord and to other areas of the body.
 If the spinal injury is “complete,” that means the person will have a total lack of motor and sensory function in the affected parts of the body.
 If the injury is “incomplete,” the person may retain some function and feeling because some signals are still able to travel from the brain to the affected area.

 Loss of movement and feeling are the most obvious results of paralysis, but they are far from the only complications.
 A paralyzed person may experience reduced blood flow and heart rate, blood clots, difficulty breathing, loss of muscle tissue, loss of bone density, loss of bladder or bowel control, trouble swallowing, and many other problems.
 It is easy to understand why paralysis is such a catastrophic injury [link to new Catastrophic Injuries page].

 Broadway Law Firm has successfully represented clients in cases involving all five of the main forms of paralysis:

 - Quadriplegia : Occurs when the body is paralyzed below the neck.
 You may also see it referred to as tetraplegia.